What are Contextual Education Projects?

 4. At Least One “Deliverable”

 Every project should include the production of at least one “deliverable,” that is, a tangible end product that can be presented in some public capacity.
 This deliverable will look different for each student, depending on what they and their faculty supervisor agree upon for their particular project.
-Some examples of acceptable deliverables include: a final presentation to a small group, leading a workshop or retreat, a social media series on the project, creation of a website based on the project, production of an annotated contacts list of everyone with whom you networked throughout your project, a published Op-Ed in local or national media, presenting at a conference, a curriculum or syllabus based on the project, a journal of personal theological reflection throughout the project, artistic expression such as a musical concert or gallery experience based on the project, a video travel log, a series of interview transcripts, a submitted book proposal or peer-reviewed journal submission – virtually anything that you and your faculty advisor believe culminates your project appropriately can be a deliverable.
-PLEASE NOTE: The final deliverable cannot be just another academic paper graded by the faculty member alone; there must be a public presentation component beyond the scope of just the faculty supervisor.
+Some examples of acceptable deliverables include: a final presentation to a small group, leading a workshop or retreat, a social media series on the project, creation of a website based on the project, production of an annotated contacts list of everyone with whom you networked throughout your project, a published Op-Ed in local or national media, presenting at a conference, a curriculum or syllabus based on the project, a journal of personal theological reflection throughout the project, artistic expression such as a musical concert or gallery experience based on the project, a video travel log, a series of interview transcripts, a submitted book proposal or peer-reviewed academic journal submission – virtually anything that you and your faculty advisor believe culminates your project appropriately can be a deliverable.
+PLEASE NOTE: The final deliverable cannot be just another academic paper graded by the faculty member alone; there must be a public leadership and presentation component beyond the scope of just the faculty supervisor.

 Related Resources